canjs/can-compile/readme.md

 - `version` {String} (default: `latest`): The CanJS version to be used
 - `log` {Function}: A logger function (e..g `console.log.bind(console)`)
 - `normalizer` {Function}: A Function that returns the normalized path name
+- `tags` {Array}: A list of all your can.Component tags.
+They need to be registered in order to pre-compile views properly.

 ```javascript
 compiler.compile({